Test results are stored in a database. There are four types of settings that can be configured:

 - Select Yes, to copy this content to the controller.
 This will allow generating waterfall charts for VUs emulated on the agent.

-- Select No, to reduce the traffic between agents and controller when the network bandwidth is limited.
+- Select No, to reduce the traffic between agents and controllers when the network bandwidth is limited.

 5. If SQL Server is selected, enter a SQL Server Connection String property or ...